mui/material-ui/docs/data/joy/migration/migrating-default-theme.md

 - body5
 ```

-If you want to add the old levels back, you can do so by adding the following to your theme:
+To keep the old level scale, add the following to your theme:

 ```js
 extendTheme({